pnagapaga/pnagapaga/README.md

 The focus is enabling security as part of the engineering process, not as a late-stage control.

+This approach was influenced by security patterns implemented while working on real-world systems, including startup and federal environments.

 ---

 ## Practical Security Focus Areas